WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 require persistance across time and space — a record of continuous commitments that will underlie incredible economic and social improvements for humankind.

-Privacy-respecting, secure (in the senses defined above), distributed systems are uniquely able to both accurately chart this experience and to empower us to foster or develop identities that have never been possible before.
+Privacy-respecting, secure (in the senses defined above), decentralized systems are uniquely able to both accurately chart this experience and to empower us to foster or develop identities that have never been possible before.
 While this is great news from a technological standpoint, the same systems could also be